mrfdev/1MB/Resources/pregeneration.md

 Q: What if I already have a pregen world and need to do it again?
 A: If you started with say 500x500 and want to make it 1000x1000, you can start pregen again.
 The plugins will check if the chunk has already been generated and finish really quickly on it.
 If it took an hour first, then that same amount of chunks will now take a few minutes maybe fifteen.
 But not another hour (just an example).

+Q: After an upgrade, convert, pregen I get weird (world) errors in the console?
+A: You can ask for server and plugin support on SpigotMC.org in the appropriate forum.

 ## Minecraft version Upgrades

 Personally I don't run --forceUpgrade going from 1.16.2 to 1.16.3, unless there's a world-generation tweak/bugfix or something world generation related.